joe-editor/joe/docs/man.md

 * BAUD<br>
 Tell JOE the baud rate of the terminal (overrides value reported by stty).
 <br>

+* COLORTERM<br>
+If set to `truecolor` or `24bit`, [24-bit color support](https://gist.github.com/XVilka/8346728)
+will be assumed and JOE will be able to load those sections from color schemes.

 * COLUMNS<br>
 Set number of columns in terminal emulator (in case